influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 ### Chat ID

-The Telegram chat id.
+The Telegram chat ID.
-The following steps describe how to identify your chat id:
+The following steps describe how to identify your chat ID:

 **1.** Paste the following link in your browser Replace `<API-access-token>` with the API access token that you identified or created in the previous section: